 - Take the Dental Admission Test (DAT) and send scores directly from the Dental Association (either American or Canadian).

 - AADSAS Application: Apply through the Associated American Dental Schools Application Service (AADSAS) including submittal of all official transcripts, DAT scores and letters of recommendation.
-AADSAS application processing typically takes 4-6 weeks.
-Once your AADSAS application is received by the UDM Office of Dental Admissions, an acknowledgement will be sent to you via email or standard postal service.
+Once your AADSAS application is received by the UDM Office of Dental Admissions, an acknowledgement will be sent to you via email.

-- University of Detroit Mercy School of Dentistry Supplemental Application: Submit a small photo with your signature on the back (for identification purposes), and a supplemental application fee of $75.00 (U.S. funds), made payable to "UDM School of Dentistry."
+- University of Detroit Mercy School of Dentistry Supplemental Application: Submit a passport size (2"x2") photo with your signature on the back (for identification purposes), and a supplemental application fee of $75.00 (U.S. funds), made payable to "UDM School of Dentistry" by money order.

 - Contact the Office of Dental Admissions to follow-up on your application.

-It is recommended that high school students interested in dentistry as a career follow an academic science-oriented curriculum in a four-year degree program at a fully accredited college or university.
 Prospective students are advised to pursue a full-time program of studies at the undergraduate level leading to a baccalaureate degree.
 The choice of a major is not critical, however specific prerequisite courses are required and additional science courses are strongly recommended in order to prepare for the rigorous science-based dental curriculum.
-Prospective applicants are advised to take a full academic load (15-18 credits per semester or 10-12 credits per quarter).

 Applicants to the School of Dentistry must have received credit for at least two years of college (a minimum of 60 semester or 90 quarter hours).
-However, most accepted applicants have four years of predental education (120-128 semester or 180-192 quarter hours completed at a four-year college or university), having minimally obtained a Bachelor's degree.
+However, most accepted applicants have four years of predental education, having minimally obtained a Bachelor's degree.
 In any event, no more than 60 semester hours may be taken at a community college and it is preferred that all prerequisites be pursued at a four-year accredited college/university.
 Applicants are also expected to be proficient in computer, word processing, and internet/web access skills.